metabase/metabase/docs/developers-guide/api-changelog.md

    Starting from v49, we respond to the API calls with values formatted according to the instance localization options

 # Additions to the API interface

+## Metabase 0.50.0

+- `GET /api/collection/:id/items`

+  An additional boolean column, `archived`, has been added to results.

 ## Metabase 0.49.5
 NOTE: These endpoint changes were added in 0.49.3, and a bug in `GET /api/embed/card/:token/query/:export-format` was fixed in 0.49.5.